scvalex/ltc/docs/interim.md

 Design Decisions
 ================

+## Key-Value Store

+## ecAP

+LTc is a distributed data store and one of the ways to characterize it is in terms of Eric Brewer's CAP Theorem \citep{Gil02}.
+The CAP theorem simply states that a distributed service cannot provide all three of the following guarantees: consistency, availability, and partition tolerance.

+In other words, when designing a distributed service, we must relax at least one of the above guarantees.
+We note that since network partitions happen, we cannot relax the last guarantee. \citep{Vog08}
+LTc takes this observation further: not only do network partitions happen, the network *is* partitioned.

+Since communication between nodes can be very slow, guaranteeing consistency would mean that most operations have to be equally slow.
+So, we relax the strict consistency guarantee and use *eventual consistency*.
+In other words, LTc nodes may have conflicting data sets, but, given enough time, all the nodes will converge to The One True Data Set.

+The downside to using eventually consistent semantics is that the user has to take into account that they may be operating on "old" data.

+## ACID?

+## DVCS Semantics

-How is LTc implemented? (cAP (in fact, we usually can't choose C, and take this case to its logical extreme), key-value store with DVCS semantics, communicates over UDP, conflict resolution through Patch Theory (because communication between nodes is very difficult, so the usual consensus or voting algorithms are not feasible), not ACID, decoupled internal architecture, updates are propagated via some lazy epidemic technique, vector clocks)
+conflict resolution through Patch Theory (because communication between nodes is very difficult, so the usual consensus or voting algorithms are not feasible)

-What are the obvious downsides?
+## UDP

+## Epidemic Updating

+## Plugable Internal Architecture

 Background
 ==========